In the Instant Pot, Italian Wedding Soup only takes less than an hour to make this rich brothy soup with meat and vegetables.

-- Optional: 1 cup grain-free gluten-free couscous
+- 1 c grain-free gluten-free couscous optional

-Next, add in your stock, meatballs, carrots and seasonings, reserving the spinach for later.
-If you are using grain-free couscous, you can add that now as well.
-Now secure the lid of your Instant Pot, close the pressure valve and press the Soup button (high pressure, 30 minutes).
+- Secure the lid of your Instant Pot, close the pressure valve and press the Soup button (high pressure, 30 minutes).
 Allow the cooking cycle to complete, and then you can quick-release your steam valve.
 Once it is safe to open, you can remove the lid and toss in your chopped spinach.
 Stir well until spinach wilts.

-At this time, if you want to thicken your soup and did not use the grain-free couscous (which naturally thickens it), you can make a slurry with tapioca, arrowroot or cassava flour.
-To do this, remove 1/4 cup of the broth and whisk in the starch until it has dissolved.
+- At this time, if you want to thicken your soup and did not use the grain-free couscous (which naturally thickens it), you can make a slurry with tapioca, arrowroot or cassava flour.
+To do this, remove ¼ cup of the broth and whisk in the starch until it has dissolved.
 Now add the slurry back into the soup pot, stirring until it thickens, usually a couple of minutes.

 ➡️ Subscribe to our YouTube Channel for more recipes and tips.
 And follow @drkarensle on Pinterest, Facebook, Instagram and say "Hello!" 👋